 A Must See: Winter fun is always close by.The Northern Lights Snowmobile Club holds overnight rides, on-trail weenie roasts, bonfires and weekly club rides.
 There’s also the Three Lakes Vintage Enduro Snowmobile Race on Spirit Lake, the Three Lakes Winery where the first cranberry wine was made, and the Northwoods Petroleum Museum where admission is free.

 Snowmobile Rentals: Snowmobiles and helmets may be rented at Watercraft Sales in Three Lakes, Three Lakes Power Sports, and Three Lakes Do-It- Best Hardware & Rentals.

 Where to Eat: Jumpstart the day with a double espresso and some baked oatmeal at Déjà Brew.
-At Patty’s Place, there’s breakfast pizza.
-And ask about the “Mapler,” “Baconizer” and “Hockey Puck” breakfast entrées at Jake’s Bar & Grill.
+Ask about the “Mapler,” “Baconizer” and “Hockey Puck” breakfast entrées at Jake’s Bar & Grill.
 Also, be sure to try the “Three Lakes Poacher” at Sunset Grill.
 These wonderful entrées are essential during any snowmobiling trek.